junit-team/junit5/Prototype-Test-Extensions.md

 ## Additional Planned Extension Points

-As of the time of this writing, `MethodParameterResolver` is the only supported extension point; however, the JUnit Lambda team is planning several additional extension points, including but not limited to the following.
+As of the time of this writing, `InstancePostProcessor` and `MethodParameterResolver` are the only supported extension points; however, the JUnit Lambda team is planning several additional extension points, including but not limited to the following.

-1. Test instantiation post-processing callbacks
 1. BeforeAll / AfterAll callbacks
 1. BeforeEach / AfterEach callbacks
 1. Dynamic test registration -- for example, for computing parameterized tests at runtime